davidchesnut/sp-general-docs/docs/sharepoint-2013-design-manager-snippets.md

 After you paste a snippet into your HTML file, you get a design-time preview from the HTML provided in the snippet.
 You can also use the server-side preview in Design Manager to see how the control will appear on the live site.
 The design-time preview may include static sample data, but the server-side preview uses live data, if available.
 For example, a navigation control that draws navigation links from a term set will display those terms dynamically in the server-side preview, but the design-time preview will have a static snapshot of the terms at the time you created the snippet.
 Live data is not available in the server-side preview for some snippets, however, including many Web Parts.
 In this case, the server-side preview may say **Preview Not Available**.

-> [!Note]
+> [!NOTE]
 > A snippet contains HTML markup that gives you a design-time preview in your HTML editor, but the HTML markup contained in "start preview" and "end preview" comments should not be edited because it affects only the design-time preview, not how SharePoint ultimately renders that snippet.
 Instead, to style your snippet, you typically have to identify and override the default SharePoint styles that are applied to the snippet.